agrofate/agrofate/README.md

 2. and plan your crops in a personalized way.
 3. In addition, through our sensory equipment, we inform important data on acidity, moisture and soil nutrients.
 As a differential, in relation to competitors, we align recommendations regarding climate and soil, based on real data.

-Agrofate's technical architecture uses 3 IBM technologies:
-1. The Weather Company API for daily and hourly weather forecast;
-2. IBM Cloud Foundry for database connection and requests;
-3. and IBM Db2 for data storage across the entire environment and application.

 The freemium business model is the foundation of Agrofate.
 This allows for a greater recurrence and decreases the barrier of market entry.
 We have 3 subscription plans, free, basic and premium.
 In the premium plan, the family farmer can purchase our equipment and have full access to the app.